Page 19 – Corruption in Islam

 Imams in these countries have a responsibility to address this issue more frequently and speak out against it.

-Note: As Muslims, it is our duty to condemn evil, but we must also be careful not to generalize the misconduct of a some individuals to the entire community.
-We should never associate such behaviour with Islam as Islam is very clear about it and rejects it!
+Note: As Muslims, it is our duty to condemn evil, but we must also be careful not to generalize the actions of a few individuals to the entire world.
+We should never associate such behavior with Islam, as Islam clearly rejects it!